edurojasr/Windows-Terminal-Night-Owl-Theme/README.md

 ## How use

-Just copy the content in de json file to the json settings file of windows terminal
+Just copy the content in de JSON file to the JSON settings file of windows terminal

 ![settings](settings.png)